New Jersey in the 19th century: Constitution

 The second version of the New Jersey State Constitution was written in 1844.
 The constitution provided the right of suffrage only to white males, removing it from women and non-white men.
-The right of suffrage had previously been awarded to those groups underneath the Original New Jersey State Constitution of 1776.
+The right of suffrage had previously been awarded to those groups under the Original New Jersey State Constitution of 1776.
 Some of the important components of the second State Constitution include the separation of the powers of the executive, legislative, and judicial branches.
 The new constitution also provided a bill of rights.
-Underneath the constitution, the people had the right to elect the governor.
+Under the same constitution, the people had the right to elect the governor.

 Industrial Revolution

 The economy of New Jersey was largely based on agriculture.
 However, crop failures and other agricultural problems plagued the settlers of New Jersey.
 Soil was becoming less fertile and worn out.
 However, New Jersey eventually funded an extensive effort that led to publication in the early 1850s of accurate agriculture-related surveys.
 Largely through the effort of George Hammell Cook, the publication of this survey helps to increase the state's involvement in agricultural research and direct support to farmers.
 As agriculture became a less reliable source of income for New Jerseyans, many began turning towards more industrialized methods.
 Many immigrants increased the population of New Jersey greatly.
 Most of them came from Germany, Wales, and Ireland.

 Paterson, New Jersey, a city founded by the Society for the Establishment of Useful Manufactures (SUM), was a leader in America's Industrial Revolution, harnessing energy from the 77 ft high Great Falls of the Passaic River.
 The city became an important site for mills and other industries, including textiles, firearms, silk, and railroad locomotive manufacturing.
 As a result of its high silk production, it became nicknamed the "Silk City".
 In 1835, Samuel Colt began producing firearms in the city.

 Thomas Edison, famous inventor, was born in 1847.
 He was called "the Wizard of Menlo Park" for his amazing inventions and improvements to other ideas.
 Over the course of his entire life, he was granted 1,093 patents.
 He worked in Menlo Park.
 Of his most famous contributions included his design of the incandescent light bulb, the phonograph, the kinetoscope, the stock ticker, the telegraph, the Dictaphone, the radio, the tattoo gun, and the telephone.
 He started the Motion Picture Patents Company.
 One of his famous sayings was, "Genius is one percent inspiration and 99 percent perspiration".